jasuarez/recetas/_posts/recipe/2014-10-28-tomato-mozzarella.md

     3. (finished):
         - Bon appetit!

-note: If you like to avoid the garlic, use onions, spring onions or wild garlic instead.
+Notas: If you like to avoid the garlic, use onions, spring onions or wild garlic instead.

 ---
 <!--more-->